Uniswap/foundry-template/CONTRIBUTING.md

 Differential testing should be used to compare assembly implementations with implementations in Solidity or testing alternative implementations against existing Solidity or non-Solidity code using ffi.

 New features must be merged with associated tests.
 Bug fixes should have a corresponding test that fails without the bug fix.

+### Best Practices

+Best practices and naming conventions should be followed as outlined in the [Foundry Book](https://getfoundry.sh/forge/tests/overview).

 ### IR Compilation